alexander-williamson/prequin-fullstack-interview-task/README.md

 1. Data Layer: how to store the data.
 2. Backend Services: how to provide data to consumers via a contractual API.
 3. Web applications: how to consume and visualize data from API services on the web.

-It would also be nice for you to show some samples of how you would test the software, but don't worry about coverage.

-**Notes:**

 Ideally you should demonstrate knowledge of some our our tech stack, which consists of: